gacela-project/gacela/README.md

   </a>
 </p>

-## Gacela Framework

-Gacela helps you to build modular applications.
+## Gacela helps you build modular applications

-> Inspired by Spryker Framework: https://github.com/spryker
+> **VISION**: Simplify the communication of your different modules in your web application.
+>
+> **MISSION**: Normalize the entry point and main responsibilities of a module, without interfering with your domain-business logic.

 Splitting your project into different modules help in terms of maintainability and scalability.
 It encourages your modules to interact with each other in a unified way by following these rules: